WRITERS AND PROMISES

 Here is the lead from Hawk Flies Above (Picador USA, 1996), a memoir written by Oregon's Lisa Dale Norton.
 How would you describe her book's promise?

-By lying close in to the land, skin to sand, bone to wind, I believed I could merge with the grasses, with the hills.
-I believed I could become whole again.
+I could become whole again.
 I did not know this on a conscious level.
-Some benevolent force guided me back to the Sandhills in the summer of 1984, some essential part of me that knew what I needed better than the logical part of my mind.
+Some benevolent force guided me back to the Sandhills in the summer of 1984, some essential part of me that knew what I needed

 While an essay or memoir's promise must underlie every paragraph, page, and chapter, by restatement or allusion, Lisa Norton offers enough clues in her lead to make an initial guess of her promise.
 If her narrator is seeking to "become whole again," I see the promise as healing.
 On a more subtle level, considering all of the references to setting, I would say this memoir promises to demonstrate the healing power of place, especially of the roots from which one becomes disconnected.
 A thematic statement based on the same lead might be, "Connecting with nature can heal one's deepest wounds."